 Valentines Day is for the Birds

-It wasn’t until the middle ages and the advent of the notion of romantic love and the poetry of Geoffrey Chaucer (1340s-1400 AD), that Valentine’s Day came to be associated with romance.
+It wasn’t until the middle ages and the advent of the notion of romantic love spurred by the poetry of Geoffrey Chaucer (1340s-1400 AD), that Valentine’s Day came to be associated with romance.
 Chaucer and other poets from the middle ages spoke of birds mating on Valentine’s Day.
 This is likely where the popular image of doves on Valentine’s Day cards in later centuries came to pass.

-This celebration of Valentine’s Day as a day of feasting is likely the origin for the modern tradition of either giving chocolates, cooking a special meal, and/or going out for dinner at a restaurant with your preferred romantic partner.
+This celebration of Valentine’s Day as a day of feasting is the origin for the modern tradition of either giving chocolates, cooking a special meal, and/or going out for dinner at a restaurant with your preferred romantic partner.